Skip to content

 Automate Zoom

-If there's enough chaos behind you to require a background blur, I'd bet your workflows are a bit messy too.
-Wrangle the digital chaos too by connecting Zoom to Zapier, so you can do things like automatically create Zoom meetings from scheduled events or upload all your Zoom recordings to Google Drive.
+If there's enough of an apocalypse happening behind you to require a background blur, I'd bet your workflows are also a bit messy.
+Wrangle the digital chaos by connecting Zoom to Zapier, so you can do things like automatically create Zoom meetings from scheduled events or upload all your Zoom recordings to Google Drive.
 Learn more about how to automate Zoom, or get started with one of these pre-made templates.

 This article was originally published in Match 2022.
-The most recent update was in December 2023.
+The most recent update, with contributions from Jessica Lau, was in April 2025.

 Get productivity tips delivered straight to your inbox